MARS: A neurosymbolic approach for interpretable drug discovery: Hyperparameter selection

-\subsection{Hyperparameter selection}
+\section{Hyperparameter selection}

-Here, we describe hyperparameter selection.
-Table~\ref{hyperparameters} describes the hyperparameter search space for optimization, and Table~\ref{hyperparameters_fixed} describes the hyperparameters which were fixed for every model.
-Table~\ref{hyperparameters_chosen} describes the best hyperparameters for the final results in Fig.~\ref{fig:metrics}-E.
+Here, hyperparameter selection is described.
+The hyperparameter search space was high-dimensional - there were fifteen hyperparameters and a continuous range of possibilities for several of them.
+Therefore, some hyperparameter values were chosen based upon the needs of this study and previous work \citep{liu2021neural}.
+Table~\ref{hyperparameters_fixed} describes the hyperparameters which were fixed for every model.
+The other hyperparameters were optimized via grid search \citep{feurer2019hyperparameter} ona restricted set of values.
+Table~\ref{hyperparameters} describes the hyperparameter search space for optimization.
+Finally, table~\ref{hyperparameters_chosen} describes the best hyperparameters for the final results in Fig.~\ref{fig:metrics}-\(\epsilon\).